Hiring choices can significantly impact your bottom line, especially since labor accounts for nearly 70% of total business costs.

 Virtual assistants are also critical in maintaining customer satisfaction.
 They often manage email inquiries, troubleshoot problems, and respond to customer queries on social media.

-They’re skilled at adopting a company’s tone of voice to ensure consistent communication.
+They’re skilled at the company’s tone of voice to ensure consistent communication.

 Depending on the business, some VAs may handle phone support or process product returns and refunds.